octoblu/legacy-gateway/devices/raspberryPi/Readme.md

 * Allow the script to be runnable `sudo chmod 755 /etc/init.d/skynethub.sh`
 * Register the hub service for startup: `sudo update-rc.d skynethub.sh defaults`
 * Reboot: `sudo reboot`

+You can view your hub's skynet uuid in /home/pi/hub/hub.log